branneman/SpeedyImages/readme.md

 The application will return an exit code of 0 on success, 1 on error.

 ## Roadmap
+ - Add test to find the best optimization tool order automatically.
  - Add support for iterating a directory recursively.
- - Refactor tests to python native unittests
+ - Refactor tests to python native unittests.
  - Refactor to a coding standard.
  - Add tool binaries for posix systems.
  - Add jpeg support with jpegoptim, jpegrescan, jpegtran.